slacknate/bbsed/README.md

 may be displayed under certain circumstances
 * When importing palettes that feature a save name, that meta data is not properly processed which results in the user being prompted to choose a name for palettes that are already named

+# Shoutouts

+Huge thanks to Dantarion and contributors for the repo [bbtools](https://github.com/dantarion/bbtools).
+Without it this project would not be possible.